jsg2021/dotfiles/README.md

 # dotfiles

-This sets up my profile & dev environment that I used across all my machines.
+This sets up my profile & dev environment that I use across all my machines.

 ## Setup